 Generally, tax losses incurred this year can be carried forward indefinitely, until they are applied by recoupment.
 When applied, the loss amount is a figure that leads to the calculation of the trust's net income (and beneficiary's taxable income) in that year.
-It is in the trust's interest to keep records substantiating the balance of this year's losses until the amendment period for the trust's or beneficiary's assessment (as applicable) for the recoupment year in which the losses are fully applied has lapsed (up to six years from the date of that assessment).
+It is in the trust's interest to keep records substantiating the balance of this year's losses until the amendment period for the trust's or beneficiary's assessment (as applicable) for the recoupment year in which the losses are fully applied has lapsed.